 This syllabus provides an overview of rotation goals and objectives designed to help you gain an understanding of the breadth and scope of this subject.
-This course is designed to provide the student with an opportunity to actively engage in patient-based, learning experiences under the guidance of a faculty member (preceptor) in collaboration, as appropriate, with residents and/or fellows.
+As you progress through the rotation, you will perform certain activities intended to help you meet the identified goals and objectives.
 Please make sure to review this syllabus in its entirety to ensure understanding of the rotation format, syllabus content, and Michigan State University College of Osteopathic Medicine (MSUCOM) expectations.